xerial/silk/index.md

     // show the latest 10 stock price information appleStock.limit(10).print

+## Components

+* DSL
+  * for building SQL statements
+  * Define dependencies
+  * Schedule definition
+  * Stream processing operators
+* Weaver (Workflow executor)
+  * Local executor
+  * Remote executor

+## Features

-## Object-oriented workflow programming
+### Object-oriented workflow programming

 A workflow in Silk is a class (or trait in Scala).
-As in object-oriented programming style, you can hide the complex workflow within a class (encapsulation), override tasks in the workflow and reuse existing workflows.
+As in object-oriented programming style, you can *encapsulate* complex workflows within a class, *override* tasks in the workflow and *reuse* existing workflows.

 ## Milestones